Meet the Student Success Steering Team

-"I have always loved three things; Akron, learning and young people, and feel so blessed to work here.
-I spent the first half of my career in the 'real world,' first as a management engineer at the Ohio State University Health System, and then at Children’s Hospital Medical Center here in Akron, Ohio.
+"I have always loved three things: Akron, learning and young people, and I feel so blessed to work here.
+I spent the first half of my career in the 'real world,' first as a management engineer at the Ohio State University Health System, and then at Children’s Hospital Medical Center here in Akron.

-"I have spent the second part of my career as a member of the Marketing Faculty in the College of Business, where I teach in both the undergraduate and graduate programs.
+"I have spent the second part of my career as a member of the Marketing Faculty in the College of Business Administration, where I teach in both the undergraduate and graduate programs.

 "It seems I have always been drawn in some capacity to helping young people, or at least trying!
 I enjoyed my seven years on The Ohio State Board of Education, serving as Co-Chair of the Quality High School Sub-Committee, and chair of the Physical Fitness and Wellness Advisory Board.
-I also served as President of the Summit County Education Service Center, and on the boards of Abstinence the Better Choice, and Project Grad Akron, where for three years I served as the volunteer coordinator for a Summer Institute for inner city high school students interested in business careers.
-My most proud honor though was being selected by our College of Business as the Outstanding Teacher for 2011.
+I also served as president of the Summit County Education Service Center, and on the boards of Abstinence the Better Choice, and Project Grad Akron, where for three years I served as the volunteer coordinator for a Summer Institute for inner city high school students interested in business careers.
+My most proud honor though was being selected by our college as its Outstanding Teacher for 2011.

 "Education is indeed the gateway to success and we need to support and help more students reach their goals."